Follow Italianism

 So what exactly do you need if you want to retire in Italy?

-Regardless of where you are from, the first things you will need are a passport valid form, proof of sufficient means of income, proof of medical insurance and proof of accommodation.
+Regardless of where you are from, the first things you will need are a valid passport, proof of sufficient income, proof of health insurance, and proof of accommodation.

 This is just for starters, however, and depending on your particular set of circumstances, the bureaucratic procedure involved ranges from simple to challenging.